agostini01/rms-norm-exercise/README.md

 - Clone this repo.
 - In VS Code press `Ctrl + Shift + P` to bring up the Command Palette.
 - Enter and find `Dev Containers: Reopen in Container`.
-- VS Code will starts to download the CUDA image, run the script and install everything, and finish opening the directory in DevContainer.
+- VS Code will download the docker CUDA image, run the install dependencies, and open the directory in DevContainer.
-- The DevContainer would then run nvidia-smi to show what GPU can be seen by the container.
-Be noted that this works even without setting up cuDNN or any environment variables.
+- The DevContainer then runs `nvidia-smi` to show what GPU can be seen by the container.

 ## Navigate to an example folder